Emelie96/twinkle/README.md

 Hi, my name is Chiemelie.

-Just trying to say hi tto everyone and show that I am learning how to use github.Bye
+Just trying to say hi to everyone and show that I am learning how to use github.
+Bye